 Apart from that?
 Roller coaster.
 Dips, loop-de-loops, spins, twists.
 A lot of emotional turmoil and anxiety that really affected my ability to teach.
 Something that kept me vigilant and antsy while awaiting more news.

 And I can't talk about it here.

-This chain of events that somewhat destabilized my week emphasizes the sheer weight of the job that is being a teacher.
+This chain of events that somewhat destabilized my week emphasized the sheer weight of the job that is being a teacher.
 You are paid very little and work very hard for a vocation that may seem frustrating or even futile - but you do it for the students.
-When you forge connections with these students, you are reminded why you went for this career in the first place.
-And when you forge connections with students on an individual basis, it especially hits the point home that you will create bonds that are irreplaceable and sometimes agonizing when you see a student suffer or make decisions that you don't find to be appropriate or healthy.
+When you forge connections with these students, you are reminded of why you went for this career in the first place.
+And when you forge connections with students on an individual basis, it especially hits the point home that you will create bonds that are irreplaceable and sometimes agonizing when you see a student suffering or making decisions that you don't find to be appropriate or healthy.

 I truly believe that everything in this present situation will be remedied, though I don't know when, how, or whether or not I will have something to do with it.
 All I can do is hope.
 And all I can do is remind myself of why I teach:

 It's not for me.

 Have a great night and a great weekend, everyone.